BgeeDB/bgee-unil/src/markdown/support/anatomical-homology/anatomical-homology.md

 # Anatomical Homology

-The [Anatomical Homology tool](https://www.bgee.org/search/anatomical-homology) retrieves anatomical entities that are homologous among different species.
-The user simply provides a list of anatomical entities and their species of interest.
+The [Anatomical Homology tool](https://www.bgee.org/search/anatomical-homology) can be used to identify anatomical structures in different species that are believed to be derived from a common ancestral structure.
 In the next sections, we provide a tutorial on how to use the Anatomical Homology tool.
 This tutorial is based on the Bgee release 15.0.

 * [Quick start](#quick-start)
 * [Background](#background)